-Experience from clinical development, as well as from examples in the medical literature, suggest that patients who have developed agranulocytosis during CLOZARIL (clozapine) therapy are at increased risk of subsequent episodes of agranulocytosis.
-Analysis of WBC count data from the Clozaril National Registry also suggests that patients who have an initial episode of moderate leukopenia (3000/mm3 >WBC≥2000/mm3) are at an increased risk of subsequent episodes of agranulocytosis.
-Except for bone marrow suppression during initial CLOZARIL[®] (clozapine) therapy, there are no other established risk factors, based on world-wide experience, for the development of agranulocytosis in association with CLOZARIL[®] (clozapine) use.
-However, a disproportionate number of the US cases of agranulocytosis occurred in patients of Jewish background compared to the overall proportion of such patients exposed during domestic development of CLOZARIL[®] (clozapine).
-Most of the US cases of agranulocytosis occurred within 4-10 weeks of exposure but neither dose nor duration is a reliable predictor of this problem.
-Agranulocytosis associated with other antipsychotic drugs has been reported to occur with a greater frequency in women, the elderly and in patients who are cachectic or have serious underlying medical illness; such patients may also be at particular risk with CLOZARIL[®] (clozapine), although this has not been definitely demonstrated.
+Experience from clinical development, as well as from examples in the medical literature, suggests that patients who have developed agranulocytosis during FazaClo® (clozapine, USP) therapy are at increased risk of subsequent episodes of agranulocytosis.
+Analysis of WBC count data from the Clozapine National Registry also suggests that patients who have an initial episode of moderate leukopenia (3000/mm3>WBC count≥2000/mm3) are at an increased risk of subsequent episodes of agranulocytosis.
+Except for bone-marrow suppression during initial clozapine therapy, there are no other established risk factors based on worldwide experience for the development of agranulocytosis in association with clozapine use.
+However, a disproportionate number of the US cases of agranulocytosis occurred in patients of Jewish background compared to the overall proportion of such patients exposed during domestic development of clozapine.
+Most of the US cases of agranulocytosis occurred within 4-10 weeks of exposure, but neither dose nor duration is a reliable predictor of this problem.
+Agranulocytosis associated with other antipsychotic drugs has been reported to occur with a greater frequency in women, the elderly, and in patients who are cachectic or have serious underlying medical illness; such patients may also be at particular risk with FazaClo® (clozapine, USP), although this has not been definitively demonstrated.

-WBC Count and ANC Monitoring Schedule
+WBC Count and ANC Clinical Monitoring Schedule

-Table 1 provides a summary of the frequency of monitoring that should occur based on various stages of therapy (e.g., initiation of therapy) or results from WBC count and ANC monitoring tests (e.g., moderate leukopenia).
-The text that follows should be consulted for additional details regarding the treatment of patients under the various conditions (e.g., severe leukopenia).
+Table 1 provides a summary of the frequency of monitoring that should occur based on various stages of therapy (eg, initiation of therapy) or results from WBC count and ANC monitoring tests (eg, moderate leukopenia).
+The text that follows should be consulted for additional details regarding the treatment of patients under the various conditions (eg, severe leukopenia).

-Patients should be advised to report immediately the appearance of lethargy, weakness, fever, sore throat or any other signs of infection occurring at any time during Clozaril therapy.
-Such patients should have a WBC count and ANC performed promptly.
+Patients should be advised to immediately report the appearance of lethargy, weakness, fever, sore throat, or any other signs of infection occurring at any time during FazaClo® (clozapine, USP) therapy.
+Such patients should have a WBC count and an ANC performed promptly.